erodrigufer/papayaChat/profiling/README.md

 Linux:
 top -b -n 20 -d 1 >> <FILE_OUTPUT>

-FreeBSD
+FreeBSD:
 top -s 0.5 -b -d <#_of_FRAMES> >> <FILE_OUTPUT>

--s: Time between screen captures (can also be fractional)
+-s: Time in seconds between screen captures (can also be fractional)
 ```

 2. On client (load generator), run `tcpkali` to send a message to the server: